openharmony/docs/en/device-dev/porting/porting-asr582x-combo-demo.md

 ### LWIP component

 The source code of the lwIP component is stored in `//third_party/lwip`.
-The kernel in Openharmony is customized in `//kernel/liteos_m/components/net/lwip-2.1`, including the redefinition of some interfaces and structures.
+The kernel in OpenHarmony is customized in `//kernel/liteos_m/components/net/lwip-2.1`, including the redefinition of some interfaces and structures.

 For details about the porting process, see [lwIP Module Adaptation](https://gitee.com/openharmony/docs/blob/master/en/device-dev/porting/porting-chip-board-lwip.md).